wstalcup/wstalcup.github.io/Chapter-6-Rites-Of-The-Fallen.md

 “You do not trust me, yet you ask for advice?”

-“To receive advice does not mean I will take it.”
+“Just because I hear your advice does not mean I will take it.”

 “Fair.
 Answer my questions, then, and I’ll offer you whatever advice I’m able,” There was a light note of humor to his voice, “Though I make no guarantees on the quality.
 I am a man of many mistakes.”